Cash-strapped airlines resist mounting coronavirus refund claims

 A Lufthansa spokesman said on Friday that refunds remain “possible in principle”, but not “within the usual time limits”.

-Air France-KLM (AIRF.PA), which like Lufthansa has grounded the vast majority of its flights, is telling clients it no longer offers the immediate refunds required under European law.
+Air France-KLM, which like Lufthansa has grounded the vast majority of its flights, is telling clients it no longer offers the immediate refunds required under European law.

 Instead it is issuing a customer credit valid for one year that can be refunded only at the end of that period.